frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

 _It looks like 2.3.1 is finally in sid, so Lord willing it will trickle down into stable/ubuntu in a year or so. --frew_

-_Indeed, starting with Utopic Unicorn you can skip the build/install of unixODBC below! --frew_

 Unpack unixodbc: